-Date Event Details December 3 2020 Summer Timetable Posted See which classes will be offered over the summer term.
-February 22 2021 Summer Class Registration Opens Get seats in the summer classes you want to take before they get snapped up!
-May 2021 2021/2022 Timetable Released Check out the course offerings from your favourite departments and plan your schedule.
-June 6 2021 2021/2022 Class Registration for BJH Students Opens 2021/22 class registration for BJH students opens.
-June 6 2021 2021/2022 Class Registration for BA, BSc, BMus students opens 2021/22 class registration for BA, BSc, BMus students opens.
+Date Event Details December 13, 2021 Summer Timetable Posted See which classes will be offered over the summer term.
+February 1-28, 2022 Academic Exploration Month See the Academic Exploration website for information on events and opportunities.
+February 28, 2022 Summer Class Registration Opens Get seats in the summer classes you want to take before they get snapped up!
+March 1, 3 and 4, 2022 BJH Advising Sessions Learn more about what to expect as you progress to the next year of your pro- gram, with sessions tailored for each year of the program.
+Check your email for more details!
+March 3, 2022 2022/2023 Timetable Released Check out the course offerings from your favourite departments and plan your schedule.
+March 9, 2022 4:30 - 5:30 p.m.
+CSP, EMSP & HOST Meet and Greet Learn more about the King's upper year programs and to chat with current students and faculty at this virtual event.
+March 21, 2022 2022/2023 Class Registration for BJH Students Opens 2022/23 class registration for BJH students opens.
+March 22, 2022 2022/2023 Class Registration for BA, BSc, BMus students opens 2022/23 class registration for BA, BSc, BMus students opens.
 Check your DalOnline for the exact time that you can register at.